 |

 Warren Kloner, is a painter and sculptor who has lived in New York for many years.
 He holds a BFA in sculpture from S.U.N.Y. at Purchase and a Masters Degree in Industrial Design from Pratt Institute.
 Over the years he has shown his work in many group shows in such galleries as Jack Tilton and Paula Cooper, as well as having several solo shows at The Gallery Of Graphic Arts.
 His current work can be seen at WarrenKloner.com.
-He is also a founding partner of “6 Foot 3 Design” whose furniture designs can be seen at 6FT3.com.
+He was a founding partner of “6 Foot 3 Design” a furniture design company..
 Kloner has recently played slide guitar for improvisational dances by Ferris.
 He is pleased and honored to be working with Chris Ferris as a visual artist. |

 |